Menu

 But that’s only the beginning.
 Functional medicine places nutrition at the heart of its approach because nutrition and diet have played a major role in the overall health and well-being of humans throughout history, including the evolution of our earliest ancestors.

 Historians estimate that cooking has been around for approximately 1.5 million years.
-Over time, early humans supplemented their diet of berries and nut with meat, and the first hearth appeared at least 790,000 years ago.
+Over time, early humans supplemented their diet of berries and nuts with meat, and the first hearth appeared at least 790,000 years ago.

 In a way, cooked food helped define what early humans would become.
 We are what we eat, after all.
 With extra time to develop societies rather than gather food, humans became smarter and continued to evolve.